What could be more relaxing and satisfying than sitting back and enjoying a nice, perfectly brewed cup of hot tea?

-This is no different with CBD tea, although it can of course linger for longer if you take a large amount.
+This is no different with CBD tea, although it can linger for longer if you take a large amount.

-Full and broad-spectrum CBD oil is also thought to provide longer lasting and stronger effects due to the ‘entourage effect’ given by the varying substances within the hemp plant.
+Full and broad-spectrum CBD oil is also thought to provide longer-lasting and stronger effects due to the ‘entourage effect’ provided by the cannabinoids, terpenes and flavonoids found in the hemp plant.